 An image: Click the pop-up menu and choose Image Fill, or choose Advanced Image Fill if you want to add a tint to the image.
 Click Choose, navigate to your photos, then double-click an image to add it.
 To change how the image fills the background, click the pop-up menu above the Choose button, then choose an option:

 Original Size: Places the image without altering the image’s original dimensions.
 To resize the image, drag the Scale slider.

 Stretch: Resizes the image to fit the slide’s dimensions, which might change the image’s proportions.

 Tile: Repeats the image on the slide.
 To resize the image, drag the Scale slider.

 Scale to Fill: Makes the image larger or smaller to leave no space around the image.

 Scale to Fit: Resizes the image to fit the slide’s dimensions, but maintains the image’s proportions.

-If you chose Advanced Image Fill, click the colour well or colour wheel to select a tint colour.
+If you chose Advanced Image Fill, click the color well or color wheel to select a tint color.
 Adding a tint makes the image more transparent.

 When you change the background of a slide layout, it is applied to every slide that uses that layout.